 It might occur that you have to endure long silences without getting any reaction from your business partner.
 Then, suddenly, you might get the message that your partners are willing to place a huge order and close a deal with you: ‘Tomorrow!’, and your reaction is: ‘If only I had known that before…’.
 That is why it is important to learn how to anticipate these kinds of situations in order to facilitate communication between several parties.
 To be able to sense these matters, you have to have experienced them for many years.’’

-In the meantime, try to enjoy the Russian way of doing business.
+In the meantime, try to enjoy the unique Russian business culture.
 The socialising aspect of business life makes working in Russia very pleasant.
 You may suddenly get an invitation to spend the weekend in the dacha of your business partner.
-Business dinners at the home of the business partner are also common and you will be treated as a real guest.
+Business dinners at the home of the business partner are also common.

 The cliché that exists about Russians and their vodka exists for a reason.
-Whether you visit them, meet them during your travel or having a business diner with them, the bottle of vodka will always appear.
+Whether you visit them, meet them during your travel, or have a business diner with them, a bottle of vodka always appears.

 A deputy managing director of a Dutch import company shared his experience: ‘’When I was in Russia to do business, my Russian business partner invited me to have dinner at his home.
 I really had a pleasant evening; excellent host, delicious food, enjoyable company and a lot of toasts.
 In general it is accepted if you say you do not drink alcohol, but when they proposed a toast to the Warriors of the Country I could not avoid having a drink with them.
 When I arrived at my hotel I had had one too many, but it brought about some productive cooperation!’’